Vardot/ddev-dev-tools/README.md

 - A `playwright` service based on the official Microsoft Playwright image
 - A `ddev playwright-install` command that installs project dependencies from `tests/`
 - A `ddev playwright-test` command that runs Playwright directly inside the container
-- A `ddev dev-playwright` command that adds smart CI/local behavior on top of the raw test runner
+- A `ddev dev-playwright` command that adds CI/local behavior on top of the raw test runner

 #### Project layout